 - will be automatically be selected and move into position along with the bed.
 Wait until both Hotend and bed are in position.

-- Use the arrow keys to make the nozzle almost touch the build plate.
+- Use the arrow keys to make the nozzle touch the build plate slightly without pressing against it.

 - Select when you're done and wait until Hotend 2 and bed are both in place before you perform the same steps as for the previous Hotend.